COALAIP/specs/README.md

 Now obviously, we've created a awkward situation.
 We've stored all our ontology on a Blockchain, supporting IPLD and content-addressed storage, meaning that in contrast to a for example SQL database, we're by no means able to revert the transactions made.
-So since we can append-only to a Blockchain, the solution left to solve the problem is actually to append an Assertion validating specific statements on their truthiness or falseness.
+Since we can append-only to a Blockchain, the solution left to solve the problem is actually to append an Assertion validating specific statements.

 Instead of falsifying the existence of the Creation "The Scream" though (this is what the LCC RRM recommends), what we'd actually like to assert is the Creation's author property.
 By using IPLD's merkle-path feature, we're able to achieve